rakamoviz/infixCalc/README.md

  - Answer: Use the following steps:
 1. The final outcome.
 We can use NodeJS CLI, and just type in the infix expression, and Node will give the correct result.
 It will give the result in decimal number though.
 2. Check to postfix notation that is produced by the code.
 I use this online tool to help my job: [https://www.mathblog.dk/tools/infix-postfix-converter/](https://www.mathblog.dk/tools/infix-postfix-converter/).
-3. We execute in our head the postfix notation obtained in step #2, running stack machine there, and this will give the mixed number.
+3. Execute the postfix notation obtained in step #2 on paper (running stack machine there), and this will give the mixed number.
 Make sure this result matches the result obtained in step #1 (it should).
 4. Use the mixed number obtained in step #3 in the expection in the test code.
 5. If the test fails, check if the postfix notation produced by the code matches with the one obtained in step #2.